FRDiscordia/constitution/README.md

 ## Article VIII.

 New States may from time-to-time apply to join the Union.
-In order for a new State to be established, there must be 5 persons who sign a petition of Statehood.
+In order for a new State to be established, there must be 5 persons who sign a petition of Statehood, or a number of petitioners are set by a law passed by Congress.
 Once a petition is signed, a convention must be held by its citizens to draft a State Constitution.
 Once this constitution has been ratified by the people therein, it may be submitted to Congress for approval.
 With two thirds concurrence in both Houses, the State shall be admitted into the Union, with all the powers vested into the other several States.